Shakthivelms8/dp-420-cosmos-db-dev/instructions/11-default-indexing-policy.md

----
-lab:
-    title: 'Review the default index policy for an Azure Cosmos DB SQL API container with the portal'
+# Lab 1 :  Review the default index policy for an Azure Cosmos DB SQL API container with the portal
-    module: 'Module 6 - Define and implement an indexing strategy for Azure Cosmos DB SQL API'
----

-# Review the default index policy for an Azure Cosmos DB SQL API container with the portal
+## Review the default index policy for an Azure Cosmos DB SQL API container with the portal

 Every container in Azure Cosmos DB has an indexing policy that directs the service on how to index items within the container.
 By default, this indexing policy indexes every property of every item.
 The default indexing policy makes it easy to get started with Azure Cosmos DB quickly as you don't have to think about indexing, performance, and management at the start of a project.

 In this lab, you'll observe and manipulate the default index policy for a few containers using the Data Explorer.

-## Create an Azure Cosmos DB SQL API account
+### Create an Azure Cosmos DB SQL API account

 Azure Cosmos DB is a cloud-based NoSQL database service that supports multiple APIs.
 When provisioning an Azure Cosmos DB account for the first time, you will select which of the APIs you want the account to support (for example, **Mongo API** or **SQL API**).
 Once the Azure Cosmos DB SQL API account is done provisioning, you can retrieve the endpoint and key and use them to connect to the Azure Cosmos DB SQL API account using the Azure SDK for .NET or any other SDK of your choice.